HTTPArchive/almanac.httparchive.org/src/content/en/2021/privacy.md

 Looking at the specific cookies that these websites set, the most common cookie from a tracker is the `test_cookie` from doubleclick.net.
 The next most common cookies are advertising-related and remain on a user's device much longer: Facebook's `fr` cookie persists for <a hreflang="en" href="https://www.facebook.com/policy/cookies/">90 days</a>, while DoubleClick's `IDE` cookie stays for <a hreflang="en" href="https://business.safety.google/adscookies/">13 months in Europe and 2 years elsewhere</a>.

 With `Lax` becoming the default value of the <a hreflang="en" href="https://web.dev/samesite-cookies-explained/">`SameSite` cookie attribute</a>, sites that want to continue sharing third-party cookies across websites must explicitly set this attribute to `None`.
 For third parties, 85% have done this so far on mobile and 64% on desktop, potentially for tracking purposes.
-You can read more about the `SameSite` cookie attribute over at the [Security](./security){# TODO - add id link after security publishes #} chapter.
+You can read more about the `SameSite` cookie attribute over at the [Security](./security#samesite) chapter.

 ### Fingerprinting